Itaewon: History

-Itaewon was originally a transportation hub where travelers could get horses during the Goryeo period (918-1392).
-During the Joseon period (1392–1910), Itaewon became more of a significant area as the new leaders relocated the country's capital to Hanyang – modern-day Seoul.
-As foreigners began to enter Korea in the 1880s, embassies and inns began to pop up in the region.
+Itaewon was originally a transportation hub where travelers could obtain horses, during the Goryeo period (918–1392).
+During the Joseon period (1392–1910), Itaewon became more significant, as the new leaders relocated the country's capital to Hanyang—modern-day Seoul.
+As foreigners entered Korea in the 1880s, embassies and inns began to pop up in the region.
 Apart from Incheon, Itaewon became one of the most prominent spots for foreigners and travelers heading in and out of the capital city.
 Itaewon housed the city's largest cemetery until 1937.

-The recent history of the Itaewons district of Seoul's Yongsan District is closely linked to the US military base Yongsan Garrison established in 1945.
-With the large number of bars and brothels, the area has been coded as a dangerous place for many Koreans.
-Here, security was not just a local matter but sometimes blew up into national or geopolitical crises.
+More recent history of Itaewon as a neighborhood of Seoul's Yongsan District is closely linked to the American Yongsan Garrison, established in 1945.
+With its large number of bars and brothels, the area has been thought of as a dangerous place by many South Koreans, with local incidents sometimes blowing up into national or geopolitical crises.
 Under this system, there was an absence of full legal accountability in the face of frequent abuses committed by American GIs.
 Criminal liability was limited in many cases where GIs would attack or abuse women living in the camp villages.
-The Status of Forces Agreement between the U.S. and South Korean government stipulated that all crimes committed by U.S. military personnel fell exclusively under the jurisdiction of U.S military courts.
+The status of forces agreement between the U.S. and South Korean governments stipulated that all crimes committed by U.S. military personnel fell exclusively under the jurisdiction of U.S. military courts.
 A National Assembly report from that time compiled a list of 39,542 crimes committed by U.S. military personnel between 1967 and 1987, including murders, rapes, theft, arson, and smuggling, which went largely unpunished.

 Twenty years after the Korean War (1950–53), Itaewon became a shopping district.
-The district gradually became gentrified and, in 2013, the US military moved its base with 17,000 soldiers to southern Seoul.
+It gradually gentrified and, in 2013, the US military moved its base, with 17,000 soldiers, to southern Seoul.
 Itaewon also became something of a home for the LGBT movement and was considered to be as open to foreigners as it was to Koreans.
-However, while representative commercial buildings had been erected in Itaewon, the area's characteristic of narrow streets had remained.
+However, even as the area modernized, its characteristic narrow streets remained.